 An increasing number of health and environment organisations are engaging in advocacy to reduce the over-exposure to mercury of children and adults and to explore the replacement of mercury-based medical devices by affordable, accurate and safer alternatives.

-In 2008, the World Medical Association (WMA) joined the UNEP Global Mercury Partnership in their “Mercury Reduction in Products” area.
+In 2008, the WMA joined the UNEP Global Mercury Partnership in their “Mercury Reduction in Products” area.
 The goal of this partnership is to protect human health and the global environment from the release of mercury and its compounds.

 In 2013, countries adopted the Minamata Convention on Mercury, a legally-binding multilateral environmental agreement.
 It regulates the use and release of mercury in the environment from sectors such as artisanal mining, coal combustion, and mercury-added products.
 The WMA was involved in the negotiation process of the Convention.